Amey-Thakur/DATABASE-MANAGEMENT-SYSTEM-AND-DATABASE-MANAGEMENT-SYSTEM-LAB/README.md

      ========================================================================================= -->
 ## Overview

-Database Management System (CSC502) and DBMS Lab (CSL503) are core subjects in the Third Year (Semester V) of the Computer Engineering curriculum at the University of Mumbai.
+Database Management System (CSC502) and Database Management System Laboratory (CSL503) are core subjects in the Third Year (Semester V) of the Computer Engineering curriculum at the University of Mumbai.
 These courses provide foundational knowledge of relational database systems, SQL programming, database design, and management.

 ### Course Topics